 Welcome to part III of the SQL Training series.
-In this article, we will review how to create and edit Views, Tables, and Stored Procedures.
+In this final lesson, we will review how to create and edit views, tables, and stored procedures.

 Tip: If you haven't completed the first and second parts of this series, we strongly recommend you go back and do so.